 Some resorts offer transportation to and from the airport.
 The closest airport is Punta Cana International Airport, located 8 kilometers from town.
 There are also taxis and private shuttle services available for hire.
 Once inside Punta Cana, sightseeing is best recommended on foot.
 Most resorts are located just off (or right on) the beach.
 If you want to explore the rest of the Dominican Republic, renting a car is another option.
 Traffic in Punta Cana itself is a hassle.
 Local drivers can be aggressive or impatient.
 However, a car is more reliable than public transportation.
 Buses may be more affordable, but schedules are irregular and stops are rarely marked.

 Looking for a vacation rental in Punta Caña?
-Tripping.com has 2096 rental homes available in Punta Caña.
-Potential renters will find 13 studios, 663 1-bedroom, 583 2-bedroom and 837 rentals with 3 or more bedrooms from $25 a night.
-Many of these properties are instantly bookable.
+Tripping.com has 2536 vacation rental homes available in Punta Caña.
+You'll find 9 studios, 936 1-bedroom, 655 2-bedroom and 936 rentals with 3 or more bedrooms ranging from $25 a night.
+For extra convenience, many of these vacation homes can be booked directly online.

-Wondering if you can bring your favorite dog or cat with you?
-We have 148 pet friendly vacation rentals available for you.
+Wondering if you can bring your dog or cat along with you?
+There are 221 pet-friendly vacation rentals available in Punta Caña.
 In addition to accommodating pets, Punta Caña rentals offer a variety of amenities.
-In particular, 1641 rentals have internet and wifi, 1455 have TV and/or cable and 1380 have a pool or hot tub.Search properties from 12 rental sites in Punta Caña where the top providers in that area are HomeAway, TripAdvisor, and Booking.com.
-There are 783 HomeAway rentals, 707 TripAdvisor short term rentals and 372 Booking.com vacation rentals.
+In particular, 2171 rentals have Internet and WiFi, 2135 have TV and/or cable and 1864 have a pool or hot tub.Search properties from 11 vacation rental sites in Punta Caña where the top providers in that area are HomeAway, TripAdvisor, and Booking.com.
+There are 760 HomeAway rentals, 760 TripAdvisor short term rentals and 527 Booking.com vacation rentals.